SCHIZOPHRENIA FOR A LEVEL

 DZ TWINS VERSUS SIBLINGS

 Explain: If schizophrenia were entirely genetic, these rates should be identical.
-The higher concordance in DZ twins may instead reflect shared environmental and psychological factors, such as being exposed to family events at the same developmental stage and interpreting family conflict in similar ways.
-Siblings of different ages experience family dynamics differently due to changing roles, stresses, and circumstances over time.
+The higher concordance in DZ twins may instead reflect shared environmental and psychological factors, such as exposure to family events at the same developmental stage and similar ways of interpreting family conflict.
+Siblings of different ages experience family dynamics differently as roles, stresses, and circumstances change over time.

 Link: This pattern supports the view that environmental and developmental factors contribute to schizophrenia risk, challenging purely genetic explanations.